Chapter 7. Knots and Links

 A link is stored using a link diagram, which consists of n crossings and 2n strands that connect them, possibly with some additional unknot components that have no crossings at all.

-Link diagrams are embedded in the sphere.
-This means that Regina does keep track of left versus right, but it does not keep track of which cell is the “outer” cell of the diagram.
+Although classical link diagrams are planar, Regina considers these diagrams to be embedded in the S2 (not the plane).
+In particular, Regina does not keep track of which cell is the “outer” cell of the diagram.

 Creation

-To create a new link, use the Packet TreeNew Knot or Link menu item (or the corresponding toolbar button).
+The easiest way to create a new link is via the Packet TreeNew Knot or Link menu item (or the corresponding toolbar button).

 You will be asked what type of link to create (see the drop-down box below).
 Here we walk through the various options.